London equity compensation tax experts

 • Bank statements showing payment receipts and deductions

 Additionally, ensure you retain records of national insurance contributions over the financial year.
-These documents support your claims and help track your overall tax liability.
+These documents support your claims and help track your overall tax liability and cis tax position

 Proper record-keeping not only aids in claiming deductions but also prepares you for potential HMRC audits.
 Make sure all records are organised and easily accessible to streamline your compliance process.